Schillman/terraform-registry/README.md

 }
 ```

-Make sure to specify the correct `source` URL and version to retrieve the desired module.
+Make sure to specify the correct `source` URL and tag to retrieve the desired module.

 ## Adding Modules